QIP 2015 zombie-blogging, Day 5

 All problems in NP have a local verification procedure because of the NP-completeness of 3-SAT.
 But we still need to know the whole proof, right?

 The 3-local Hamiltonian problem is a well-known complete problem for QMA.
-Here one is given a local Hamiltonian on n qubits with a promise that the ground state energy is either less than a or greater than b, with a-b \ge 1/\mathrm{poly}(n) (the “promise gap”), and one must decide which is the case.
+Here one is given a local Hamiltonian on $latex n$ qubits with a promise that the ground state energy is either less than $latex a$ or greater than $latex b$, with $latex a-b \ge 1/\mathrm{poly}(n)$ (the “promise gap”), and one must decide which is the case.

 Can Arthur use the entangled Merlins to his advantage, to recognize languages beyond NP?
 The Peres-Mermin “magic square” game makes this unclear since at least in some cases the Merlins can “cheat” and use entanglement to increase the acceptance probability.
 But it was shown [KKMTV 08, IKM 09] that Arthur can still use entangled Merlins to at least recognize languages in NP.
 An aside: this, like most previous work, viewed the entanglement between the Merlins mostly as a drawback to be mitigated using techniques like monogamy relations that force the provers to use strategies that resemble unentangled strategies.